Vegan Marshmallows

 Dandies Vegan Marshmallows

-A pioneer in the field, Dandies was the one of the first companies devoted to entirely plant-based marshmallows starting in 2009 by Chicago Soy Dairy.
-They make full-sized cylinders ideal for roasting over a fire to make s’mores, and mini mallows perfect for topping cups of hot cocoa.
-There’s also seasonal flavors like maple, pumpkins spice, and peppermint during the autumn and winter months.
-They also have Campers—extra large, vanilla-flavored marshmallows for camping!
+A pioneer in the field, Dandies was the one of the first companies devoted to entirely plant-based marshmallows.
+They make full-sized marshmallows ideal for roasting over a fire to make s’mores, mini mallows perfect for topping cups of hot cocoa, and super-sized “Campers” marshmallows.
+They also offer special seasonal flavors like maple, pumpkins spice, and peppermint during the autumn and winter months.
 You can find these at Whole Foods Market, Sprouts, natural foods stores, some mainstream grocery stores, and on Amazon.

 A package of Dandies Campers vegan jumbo marshmallows.